-Our school's Local Control and Accountability Plan (LCAP) reflects a 3-year strategic plan (from 2021-22 to 2023-24 school year) to increase student academic achievement and provide a healthy supportive environment to meet the needs of our students, families, and community.
-After reviewing the 2022 California Schools Dashboard State Indicators and local data, areas of success for our school include:
+Our school's Local Control and Accountability Plan (LCAP) reflects a 3-year strategic plan (from 2021-22 to 2023-24 school year) to increase student academic achievement and provide a healthy supportive environment to meet the needs for our students, families, and community.
+After reviewing the 2022 California Schools Dashboard State Indicators and local data areas of successes for our school include:.